George Soros: Views on Europe

 In October 2011, Soros drafted an open letter entitled "As concerned Europeans we urge Eurozone leaders to unite", in which he calls for a stronger economic government for Europe using federal means (Common EU treasury, common fiscal supervision, etc.) and warns against the danger of nationalistic solutions to the Great Recession.
 The letter was co-signed by Javier Solana, Daniel Cohn-Bendit, Andrew Duff, Emma Bonino, Massimo D'Alema, and Vaira Vīķe-Freiberga.

-In October 2015, Soros criticized Hungarian Prime Minister Viktor Orbán and his handling of the 2015 European migrant crisis: "His plan treats the protection of national borders as the objective and the refugees as an obstacle.
+In October 2015, Soros criticized Hungarian prime minister Viktor Orbán and his handling of the 2015 European migrant crisis: "His plan treats the protection of national borders as the objective and the refugees as an obstacle.
 Our plan treats the protection of refugees as the objective and national borders as the obstacle."

 Soros expected that Brexit would fail and the Premiership of Theresa May would last only a short time.
 Soros is opposed to Brexit and donated £400,000 to the anti-Brexit 'Best for Britain' group.
 Soros also hosted a dinner for Conservative donors at his London home to encourage them to follow his lead.
 Soros's Open Society Foundations also donated a total of £303,000 to two pro-EU organizations, the European Movement UK and Scientists for EU, and a center-right think-tank, Bright Blue.

 In 2018, Soros highlighted that Europe faces major challenges related to immigration, austerity, and nations leaving the EU.
 He holds that Europe is facing an existential crisis, in view of the rise of populism, the refugee crisis and a growing rift between Europe and the United States.
 Soros has also stated that "the euro has many unresolved problems" which "must not be allowed to destroy the European Union".
 He advocated replacing the notion of a multi-speed Europe by the aim of a "multi-track Europe" that would allow member states a wider variety of choices.

-Views on relations between Europe and Africa
+Views European-African relations

 In view of the possibility of a further increase of the number of refugees from Africa to Europe, Soros proposes that the European Union devise a "Marshall Plan for Africa" (see Marshall Plan), fostering education and employment in Africa in order to reduce emigration.